 An often misdiagnosed disorder, Cauda Equina Syndrome, is a disorder that occurs when the spinal cord nerve roots are compressed which decreases sensation and movement.
 CES is a surgical emergency.
 Nerve roots that control the function of the bladder and bowel are especially vulnerable to damage.
 If one doesn’t obtain immediate treatment to relieve the pressure, CES may cause permanent paralysis, impaired bladder and/or bowel control, loss of sexual sensation and other problems.

-Symptoms of CES vary in intensity and may evolve slowly over time.
+Symptoms of CES vary intensity and may evolve slowly over time.
 However, one should seek treatment immediately if experiencing the following symptoms:

 Bladder and/or bowel dysfunction, causing urinary retention or the inability to move your bowels.